 Inside Scoop: It’s easy to eat more vegetables with these delicious plant-based meals.

-This post was submitted by Rebecca Smith, full-time calisthenics instructor with a diploma in nutrition.
+This post was submitted by Rebecca Smith, calisthenics instructor and Countingsheep.net editor.

 Many people think that eating veggies takes so much effort.
 While it’s true that it might be easier to grab a burger or a donut to satiate your hunger, the benefits of adding fresh colorful produce in your diet is worth every effort.
 If you’re finding it difficult to incorporate veggies in your everyday meals, learning these simple and tasty plant-based recipes will help!